It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

-If you’re a higher rate taxpayer, you should definitely read on, as building your property empire as a limited company may mean paying corporation tax (at a rate of 19%) compared to paying as a private individual (at a rate of as much as 45%).
+If you’re a higher rate taxpayer, you should definitely read on, as building your property empire as a limited company may mean paying corporation tax (at a rate between 19% and 25%) compared to paying as a private individual (at a rate as high as 45%).

-But that doesn’t necessarily mean it’s the best solution for everyone.
+But that doesn’t necessarily make it the best solution for all investors.

 DISCLAIMER: Please do not consider this tax advice.
-We’re simply sharing general, publicly available information, and we highly recommend you speak to an accountant about your individual circumstances before making any decision.
+We’re highlighting publicly available information and our own professional insights.
+We always recommend you speak to an accountant about your circumstances before making any decision.

 The pros of investing in property as a limited company